revaturelabs/Job-Posting-Big-Data/README.md

 Q: What percentage of Tech Job Listings require experience in a Low Code or No Code solution?

 ### 9/ Open Questions : Does gender/age matter for Tech Job seekers?
-Q: As you're working think of some other interesting questions to ask in the same domain.

 Q: What are three tech companies recruiting the most female employees?

 Q: Are they single, married or mom?

 Q: What are three tech companies recruiting the most employees who bring more than 5-10/>10 years of experiences?

 Q: If yes, is there a significant spike in tech job seeker's age in these top 3 companies as mentioned above?

 Q: Is there a significant spike in tech job seeker's age in the rest of companies?